prioritizr/prioritizr/docs/articles/gurobi_installation_guide.md

 After running this code, hopefully, you should some information printed on-screen about the optimization process and *R* should produce a map displaying a solution.
-If this code does not produce any errors, then you have successfully installed everything and can begin using *Gurobi* and the *prioritizr R* package to solve your very own conservation planning problems.
+If this does not produce any errors, then you have successfully installed everything and can begin using *Gurobi* and the *prioritizr R* package to solve your very own conservation planning problems.